zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 > **Note**: This is necessary to account for breaking changes affecting running from Cloud Shell.

-1. At the **Cloud Shell** command prompt, run the following to create a variable which value designates the name of your Azure subscription:
+1. In the **Cloud Shell** pane, run the following to create a variable which value designates the name of your Azure subscription:

-1. At the **Cloud Shell** command prompt, run the following to create a variable which value designates the name of the resource group you will use in this exercise:
+1. In the **Cloud Shell** pane, run the following to create a variable which value designates the name of the resource group you will use in this exercise:

     ```sh
     RESOURCE_GROUP='AADesignLab0303-RG'
     ```

-1. At the **Cloud Shell** command prompt, run the following to create a variable which value designates the Azure region you will use for the deployment:
+1. In the **Cloud Shell** pane, run the following to create a variable which value designates the Azure region you will use for the deployment:

     ```sh
     LOCATION=$(az group list --query "[?name == 'AADesignLab0301-RG'].location" --output tsv)
     ```

-1. At the **Cloud Shell** command prompt, run the following to create a resource group that you will use for the deployment:
+1. In the **Cloud Shell** pane, run the following to create a resource group that you will use for the deployment:

     ```sh
     az group create --name $RESOURCE_GROUP --location $LOCATION
     ```

-1. At the **Cloud Shell** command prompt, run the following to deploy an Azure VM running Linux Ubuntu 18.04 that you will use for deploying resources via Azure Building Blocks:
+1. In the **Cloud Shell** pane, run the following to deploy an Azure VM running Linux Ubuntu 18.04 that you will use for deploying resources via Azure Building Blocks:

     ```sh
     UBUNTU_IMAGE='Canonical:UbuntuServer:18.04-LTS:latest'
     VM_NAME='lab03vm1'
-    USER_NAME='demouser'
+    USER_NAME='student'
     az vm create \
     --name $VM_NAME \
     --resource-group $RESOURCE_GROUP \